-U.S. Army Corps of Engineers Programmatic General Permit (PGP) Appendix B - Required Information and Corps Secondary Impacts Checklist
+Programmatic General Permit (PGP) Appendix B - Required Information and Corps Secondary Impacts Checklist

 In order for the Corps of Engineers to properly evaluate your application, applicants must submit the following information along with the DES Wetlands Bureau application or permit notification forms.
 Some projects may require more information.
-For a more comprehensive checklist, see www.nae.usace.army.mil/reg/Application\PlanGuidelines.doc.
+For a more comprehensive checklist, go to www.nae.usace.army.mil/regulatory, "Forms/Publications" and then "Application and Plan Guideline Checklist."
 Check with the Corps at (978) 318-8832 for project-specific requirements.
 For your convenience, this Appendix B is also attached to the State of New Hampshire DES Wetlands Bureau application and Permit by Notification forms.